digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

   Communities"
 published: true
 date: 2020-06-17T21:43:59.232Z
-excerpt: Cesia Domínguez López is the Co-founder of Color Coded, a POC-only space and collective co-teaching, co-creating, and co-owning new technologies.
+excerpt: "A conversation with Cesia Domínguez López, Co-founder of Color Coded. "
 author: Karissa McKelvey
 image: /assets/img_0420.gif
 tags:
   - featured
   - front-page
 ---
-**Color Coded is a POC-only space and collective that is co-teaching, co-creating, and co-owning new technologies.
+Color Coded is a POC-only space and collective that is co-teaching, co-creating, and co-owning new technologies.
 This year, they are celebrating their 5th anniversary.
 Digital Democracy has worked with Color Coded to craft the user experience design for Mapeo.
-The following is a shortened transcript of a conversation we had with Cesia Domínguez López, Co-founder of Color Coded.**
+The following is a shortened transcript of a conversation I had with Cesia Domínguez López, the Co-founder of Color Coded.

-**To learn more about their work, visit: <https://colorcoded.la/>**
+To learn more about their work, visit: <https://colorcoded.la/>

 **Karissa: What sparked you to start Color Coded?**